-Under the taxable payments reporting system (TPRS), some businesses need to report the total payments they make to contractors for providing certain services on their behalf.
+Under the taxable payments reporting system (TPRS), some businesses may need to report the total payments they made to contractors for relevant services.
+Also government entities may need to report payments they made for services and grants paid to people and organisations with an Australian business number (ABN).

 Not required report